openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 a member of the course team has completed grading your response.

-If a **Staff Grade** step exists in your assignment, you receive your final assignment grade when staff grading is complete, even if you have not received the required number of peer assessments.
+If a **Staff Grade** step exists in your assignment, you receive your final assignment grade when staff grading is complete, even if your response has not been assessed by the required number of peer reviewers.

-.. note:: A **Staff Grade** section also appears as a step in the assignment if a member of the course team has performed override grading on your response.
-A staff grade that is added in this way also overrides any peer assessment scores, and becomes the final grade for your assignment.
+.. note:: Course staff can grade your open response assignment even if a staff assessment step is not included in the assignment.
+This might happen if for example you receive peer assessments of your response that are inappropriate.
+In such cases, course staff can perform an assessment of your response that overrides any peer assessment grades.
+If a member of the course staff has graded your response, a **Staff Grade** section appears in the grading details for your assignment.

 ==========================================
 Receive Your Score and Provide Feedback